bitapeslabs/pubdex/README.md

 # Pubdex
-Lightweight rust lib to create a rocksdb index of address -> pubkey for opnet.
+Lightweight rust indexer to create a rocksdb index of bitcoin address -> pubkey and pubkey -> bitcoin address

 ## rocksdb schema
 ```rust